 The Company maintains two Credit and Security Agreements, as amended (the "Agreements"), with Wells Fargo Bank, National Association ("Wells Fargo"), which provide the Company with a line of credit of up to \$15.0 million in the aggregate.
 The line of credit can be increased to an amount up to \$20.0 million upon the request of the Company pursuant to the twelfth amendment described below (the "Credit Facility").
 In addition, Wells Fargo has provided the Company with a non-revolving capital expenditure line of credit up to \$0.5 million to acquire additional eligible equipment for use in the Company's business pursuant to the amendment described below.
-As of June 30, 2014, the Company had not requested that the maximum line amount be increased to an aggregate of \$20.0 million pursuant to the Agreements.
+As of September 30, 2014, the Company had not requested that the maximum line amount be increased to an aggregate of \$20.0 million pursuant to the Agreements.
 The amount actually available to the Company may be less and may vary from time to time depending on, among other factors, the amount of its eligible inventory and accounts receivable.
 As security for the payment and performance of the Credit Facility, the Company granted a security interest in favor of Wells Fargo in substantially all of the assets of the Company.
-One of the Agreements will terminate in accordance with its terms on September 30, 2014 and the other one will terminate on September 30, 2017.
+One of the Agreements will terminate in accordance with its terms on September 1, 2017 and the other one will terminate on September 30, 2017.

 The Agreements include affirmative covenants as well as negative covenants that prohibit a variety of actions without Wells Fargo's consent, including covenants that limit the Company's ability to (a) incur or guarantee debt, (b) create liens, (c) enter into any merger, recapitalization or similar transaction or purchase all or substantially all of the assets or stock of another entity, (d) pay dividends on, or purchase, acquire, redeem or retire shares of, the Company's capital stock, (e) sell, assign, transfer or otherwise dispose of all or substantially all of the Company's assets, (f) change the Company's accounting method or (g) enter into a different line of business.
-Furthermore, the Agreements contain financial covenants, including (a) a requirement not to exceed specified levels of losses, (b) a requirement to maintain a substantial minimum cash balance relative to the outstanding line of credit advances, which was \$11.2 million as of June 30, 2014, and (c) limitations on the Company's annual capital expenditures.
-The Agreements also define an event of default to include a material adverse effect on the Company's business, as determined by Wells Fargo.
+Furthermore, the Agreements contain financial covenants, including (a) a requirement not to exceed specified levels of losses, (b) a requirement to maintain a substantial minimum cash balance relative to the outstanding line of credit advances, which was \$11.1 million as of September 30, 2014, and (c) limitations on the Company's business, as determined by Wells Fargo.
 An event of default for this or any other reason, if not waived, would have a material adverse effect on the Company.